 The United Food and Commercial Workers Union ("UFCW") represents Swiss Water's non-salaried employees.
-Swiss Water and UFCW have agreed upon a collective agreement that expires in December 2024.
+Swiss Water and UFCW had agreed upon a collective agreement that expired in December 2024.
 There have been no strikes or work stoppages, and labour relations are considered to be good.
+Swiss Water and UFCW are currently negotiating a renewed collective agreement.